Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Introduction

 However, how to conduct adversarial defense effectively for ASV systems still remains an open question.
 Previous attempts \cite{wang2019adversarial,li2020investigating,zhang2020adversarial} require knowledge about attack methods' details during adversarial sample generation.
-It is impractical that the defenders know exactly the adversarial attack algorithms which the in-the-wild attackers will choose in advance.
+It is impractical that the defenders know exactly the attack algorithms which the in-the-wild attackers will choose in advance.

-We make the first attempt to conduct adversarial defense for ASV by self-supervised learning without knowing the adversarial sample generation process.
-Self-supervised learning has aroused keen attention recently.
-The self-supervised learning based models possess the merits of alleviating the superficial noise in the inputs and extracting the pivotal information from the contaminated inputs after pretraining.
-To some extent, adversarial noise is also a kind of noise, so we propose a defense framework based on self-supervised learning based model.
-The self-supervised learning based model adopted to purify the adversarial perturbation and reform the adversarial samples in this work is called self-supervised learning based reformer (SSLR).
+We make the first attempt to conduct adversarial defense for ASV by self-supervised learning without the knowledge of the attack algorithms.
+Self-supervised learning has aroused keen attention recently, and the generative approach based on it possesses the merits of alleviating the superficial noise in the inputs and extracting the pivotal information from the contaminated inputs after training.
+To some extent, adversarial perturbation is also a kind of noise, so we propose a defense framework based on self-supervised learning based models.
+In this work, the self-supervised learning based model is adopted to purify the adversarial perturbation and reform the adversarial samples, which is called self-supervised learning based reformer (SSLR).
 The defense framework consists of an adversarial perturbation purification module which attempts to pull the contaminated adversarial inputs back towards the decision boundary based on the purification ability of the SSLR, and an adversarial perturbation detection module that aims at directly detecting the adversarial samples.

 Early works about adversarial attack \cite{kreuk2018fooling, gong2017crafting, chen2019real, xie2020real,li2020practical} and defense \cite{wang2019adversarial,zhang2020adversarial} focus on speaker classiﬁcation tasks with few speakers.
 In this work, we focus on the speaker verification task, which is an open-set problem and more challenging than close-set classification tasks.
-We adopt Voxceleb1 \cite{nagrani2017voxceleb} as our benchmark dataset, which includes 148,642 short clips of human speech for 1,251 speakers.
-Our experimental results for voxceleb1 demonstrate the proposed framework performs adversarial defense effectively for SOTA ASV models from both the purification and detection perspectives.
+We adopt Voxceleb1 \cite{nagrani2017voxceleb} as our benchmark dataset, which includes 148,642 short clips of human speech from 1,251 speakers.
+Our experimental results on Voxceleb1 demonstrate that the proposed framework helps counter adversarial attacks for SOTA ASV models from both purification and detection perspectives.